 My home will be on my back, and all of the slings and arrows of the world will bounce off my steely hide!
-My plate will be hammered by the finest smithies, my mail cast from the strongest metals and my shield constructed from unpierceable wood from the sturdiest trees that can be felled.
+My plate will be hammered by the finest smiths, my mail cast from the strongest metals, and my shield constructed of unpierceable wood from the sturdiest trees that can be felled.

 I will be a walking fortress, capable of moving throughout the world but still defended against those erratic winds of fate.

 Though more mobile than a building, armor can weigh one down, especially over time.
 Dependency on physical goods to keep you comfortable and functioning through life is not a sustainable model.
-Metal can rust, wood can rot and your muscles and back will suffer as a result of the great weight you put upon yourself trying to avoid the downsides of life in the pursuit of happiness.
+Metal can rust, wood can rot, and your muscles and back will suffer as a result of the great weight you carry trying to avoid the downsides of life in the pursuit of happiness.

-The best method, of course, is to face the prickly elements completely naked, ready and willing to be shaped by such powerful forces, and in doing so becoming more able to shape them in return as time goes by.
+The best method is to face the prickly elements completely naked, ready and willing to be shaped by powerful forces, and in doing so becoming more able to shape them as time goes by.

-Walking with bare feet will hurt from time to time, but it leaves you most able to cover ground quickly, and over time your heels will harden.
+Walking with bare feet will hurt from time to time, but it makes you more capable of covering ground quickly, and over time your heels will harden.

-Going through life without any padding or barrier between you and the world opens you up to suffering and heartache and physical pain, but it also allows you to experience the full range of emotion, sensation and elation.
+Living life without any barrier between you and the world opens you up to suffering and heartache and physical pain, but it also allows you to experience the full range of emotion, sensation, and elation.

-The most powerful highs can only be experienced when you’ve suffered a goodly number of lows, and by leaving yourself exposed, you are able to ease into difficult situations – like slowly becoming acclimated to a hot bath – rather than experiencing one system shock after another any time you leave the gates of your fortress or remove your armor and are faced with the extreme realities of unaided real life.
+The most powerful highs can only be experienced when you’ve suffered a goodly number of lows, and by leaving yourself exposed, you are able to ease into difficult situations, like slowly becoming acclimated to a hot bath, rather than experiencing one system shock after another any time you exit the gates of your fortress or remove your armor and are faced with the realities of unaided life.

-There are elements that can be taken from the fortress and armor models and applied to the naked way of life with little trouble and few drawbacks, but the more depended you are on yourself rather than ‘stuff,’ the more quickly you’ll develop, strengthen and be ready to take on the world au naturel.
+There are elements that can be taken from the fortress and armor models and applied to the naked way of life with little trouble and few drawbacks, but the more reliant you are on yourself rather than stuff, the more quickly you’ll develop, strengthen, and be ready to take on the world au naturel.